What’s the biggest problem with most weight management programs?

 - You might get instant results, but they fade away instantly too, because the diet isn’t sustainable or healthy in the long run.

 So guess what?
 As soon as you stop the program… that weight comes right back on.

 If you’re reading this, you probably know that already.
 You’ve likely gone through a few of these diet cycles in the past, only to get burned at the other end.

-When our team set out to build a better weight loss and health program, our main mission was to create a diet that felt sustainable for life.
+When our team set out to build a better weight management and health program, our main mission was to create a diet that felt sustainable for life.
 Not just 30 days.
 Not just while you attend the meetings.

 So if restrictive diets and quick fixes don’t work for the long haul, what can you do differently?

 Today I’d like to introduce three simple concepts you could start implementing right now.
 (I’m not kidding, you could do it today for lunch…)

 - Eat more whole plants.
 The best bang for your nutritional buck — or calorie to nutrient ratio — is whole plants.
 Yes, the kind of fruit or vegetable does matter, but by simply adding more plants into your diet, you’ll increase micronutrients (i.e. vitamins and minerals), fiber, and other macronutrients (i.e. protein).
 So you’ll be filling your stomach with the good stuff.
 (If you’re curious about whole vs. processed, don’t worry, we’ll get to that in a future email.)

 - Start small.
 Let’s be real, starting small will not produce the quickest results.
 But is that really what you want?
 Or do you want lasting results, and a new approach to eating that keeps weight off and keeps you healthy and energetic for life?
 Most people, when they really think about it, want the latter, and to achieve lasting results, you usually have to start small and build over time.